 While the green transition is increasingly taking over the global political agenda, there is a growing disconnect between climate ambitions and real-life emissions trends as energy-related CO2 emissions reached a historic high last year.

 The UK today has the biggest capacity but by around 2025, China is likely to have the largest offshore wind fleet.
-The industry is also growing in markets like the United States, Taiwan and Japan.
+The offshore wind industry is also growing in markets like the United States, Taiwan and Japan.

 Denmark’s Orsted (ORSTED.CO) is the world’s biggest developer of offshore wind, while Siemens Gamesa (SGREN.MC) and MHI Vestas, a joint venture between Vestas (VWS.CO) and Mitsubishi Heavy Industries (7011.T), are the largest makers of wind turbines employed at sea.